jbsdoki/crucible-dev-env/README.md

 In backend/main.py any source or credential is allowed to connect.
 This is a development only setting, remove for production.

-## Application Workflow
+## Application Workflow in Development Environment

 ```
 This diagram shows the high-level flow of function calls in the application, from the frontend React components through the API layer to the backend Python services and operations.
+This diagram is only accurate for the development environment.
+During development the Vite environment acts as the frontend web server.
 Frontend:

 main.tsx (Starts app)